 Pool Betting - Tracks Betting offered at a horse racecourse by the Tote and at a dog track by the holder of the Premises Licence for the track.
 Private Lotteries There are three types of Private Lotteries: Private Society Lotteries - tickets may only be sold to members of the Society or persons who are on the premises of the Society; Work Lotteries - the promoters and purchasers of tickets must all work on a single set of work premises; Residents' Lotteries - promoted by, and tickets may only be sold to, people who live at the same set of premises.
 Prize Gaming Where the nature and size of the price is not determined by the number of people playing or the amount paid for or raised by the gaming.
 The prizes will be determined by the operator before play commences.
 Prize Gaming Permit A permit to authorise the provision of facilities for gaming with prizes on specific premises.
-Responsible Authorities Public Bodies that must be notified of all applications and who are entitled to make representations in relation to Premises Licences, as follows:- The Licensing Authority in whose area the premises is partly or wholly situated The Gambling Commission The Chief Officer of Police Fire and Rescue Service The Planning Authority for the local authority area Environmental Health Service for the local authority area The Body competent to advise on the protection of children from harm HM Revenue and Customs Authority in relation to vulnerable adults Vessels only - the Navigation Authority whose statutory functions are in relation to waters where the vessel is usually moored or berthed, i.e. the Environment Agency, British Waterways Board, the Maritime and Coastguard Agency Small Society Lottery A lottery promoted on behalf of a non commercial society, i.e. lotteries intended to raise funds for good causes.
+Responsible Authorities Public Bodies that must be notified of all applications and who are entitled to make representations in relation to Premises Licences, as follows:- The Licensing Authority in whose area the premises is partly or wholly situated The Gambling Commission The Chief Officer of Police Fire and Rescue Service The Planning Authority for the local authority area Environmental Health Service for the local authority area The Body competent to advise on the protection of children from harm HM Revenue and Customs Authority in relation to vulnerable adults Vessels only - the Navigation Authority whose statutory functions are in relation to waters where the vessel is usually moored or berthed, i.e. the Environment Agency, British Waterways Board, the Maritime and Coastguard Agency Full details of Responsible Authorities for the Borough are contained in Appendix 'B' to this Policy.
+Small Society Lottery A lottery promoted on behalf of a non commercial society, i.e. lotteries intended to raise funds for good causes.